sauce-archives/help/docs/general-reference/faq.md

 <li><a href="#data-protection">Can other users acces my data?</a></li>

 <h4 id="data-privacy">Is my app safe in the TestObject cloud?</h4>
 The TestObject servers are located in Germany at certified data centers.
 The communication is SSL secured.
 We try to ensure as much safety as a cloud service can provide.
-TestObject will never abuse your data, and we respect your data privacy at all times.
-You can find more information about this here: <a href="http://testobject.com/privacy" target="_blank">Data Privacy</a>.
-For very high security requirements we also provide a private cloud solution.
-Please find more information about this here: <a href="http://testobject.com/enterprise" target="_blank">Enterprise</a>.
+TestObject will never abuse your data, and we <a href="http://testobject.com/privacy" target="_blank">respect your data privacy</a> at all times.
+For very high security requirements we also provide a <a href="http://testobject.com/enterprise" target="_blank">private cloud solution</a>.

 <h4 id="data-protection">Can other users acces my data?</h4>
 It is of great importance for us to make sure that no other user can see or access your data.
 This is why we clean up the devices after each session.
 In detail we: